- Average Cost

 Students participating in the Accelerated Online programs are only eligible for funding through the Federal Pell Grant, TEXAS Grant, and TPEG programs pending available funding.

-UTA reserves the right to reduce or cancel the amount of institutional/state grant funds awarded to students who receive other scholarship assistance, grant assistance or specific federal, state or institutional tuition waivers or other benefits that are designated to cover tuition and fees.
+UTA reserves the right to reduce or cancel the amount of institutional/state grant funds offered to students who receive other scholarship assistance, grant assistance or specific federal, state or institutional tuition waivers or other benefits that are designated to cover tuition and fees.

 Students must enroll full-time to receive their full Pell Grant eligibility for the semester.
 If you enroll less than full-time, your Pell Grant will prorate accordingly based on your enrollment.